Ezzaka/Auburn/README.md

 8. When an admitted patient’s primary doctor decides that the necessary course of treatment has ended, that patient is discharged from the hospital by an administrative employee.
     Required

+Required Query Support
+Your database system must support the efficient processing of each of the following information requests.

+A. Patient Information
+    1. List all patients currently admitted to the hospital (i.e., those who are currently receiving inpatient services).
+List only patient identification number and name.
+    2. List all patients who have received outpatient services within a given date range.
+List only patient identification number and name.
+    3. For a given patient (either patient identification number or name), list all treatments that were administered.
+Group treatments by admissions.
+List admissions in descending chronological order, and list treatments in ascending chronological order within each admission.

+B. Diagnosis and Treatment Information
+    1. List the treatments performed at the hospital (to both inpatients and outpatients), in descending order of occurrences.
+List treatment identification number, name, and total number of occurrences of each treatment.
+    2. For a given treatment occurrence, list all the hospital employees that were involved.
+Also include the patient name and the doctor who ordered the treatment.

+C. Employee Information
+    1. For a given doctor, list all treatments that they ordered in descending order of occurrence.
+For each treatment, list the total number of occurrences for the given
+    doctor.
+    2. List employees who have been involved in the treatment of every admitted patient.
+    3. List the primary doctors of patients with a high admission rate (at least 4 admissions within a one-year time frame).

+Notes and other requirements
+    • Read this handout carefully.
+Ask questions on Piazza.
+Start early and be proactive.
+    • This project must be completed individually.
+    • You may develop the project anywhere that is convenient - your own machines, the OIT serve machine, etc. However, I must be able to install your database and associated scripts / application programs.
+Please provide the instruction.
+    • You are free to make reasonable assumptions regarding the attributes/columns that are stored.
+    Although several specific attributes are listed, some are left to your discretion.

+Project Submission
+Required project deliverables fall into the three categories below.
+1. Specification of the Conceptual Model
+    a.
+Entity-Relationship Model
+    b.
+Text annotations of assumptions, constraints, etc.

+2. Specification of the Implementation Model
+    a.
+Relational schemas
+    b.
+Description of how the ER model was translated into the listed schemas
+    c.
+Text description of normalization to BCNF.
+    d.
+Text annotations of assumptions, constraints, decisions on 3NF, etc.

+3. Database Implementation
+    a.
+CREATE TABLE commands
+    b.
+All data and associated INSERT commands
+    c.
+SQL queries to retrieve requested information
+    d.
+Optional: Source code for scripts, programs, web pages, etc.